avpnusr/torprivoxy/README.md

 Image is built on docker infrastructure for x86 systems.

-Image is built on TinkerBoard (S) or Raspberry Pi for ARM systems.
+Image is built on TinkerBoard or Raspberry Pi for ARM systems.

 Find the suitable version for you in the [tags](https://hub.docker.com/r/avpnusr/torprivoxy/tags).